jprakash2080/PhotoApp/README.md

 # PhotoApp

 **A Simple Photo  App using Swift and MVC pattern**
-On after App launch, you will see gallery view , "Add" option to upload new photo from device galery or camera.
-User can also delete photo by pressing Delete button on photos.
+After App launch, you will see a gallery view , "Add" option to upload new photos from device gallery or camera.
+Users can also delete photos by pressing the Delete button on photos.
-Details view where user can full image and its details. there is option to update new photo using Edit option.
+Details view where the user can full image and its details.
+There is an option to update a new photo using the Edit option.

 **Technology and Methodology which used**
 MVC - MVC stands for Model, View, Controller.
 It is a structural design pattern that allows for the separation of code into 3 groups .